Backstage

 This gives developers a clear, centralized view of the Blueprints they can deploy—without needing to navigate into the Bluebricks UI.

-3. View and Edit Existing Deployments
+3. View and Edit Existing Environments

-See real-time deployment status
+See real-time environment status

 Edits made in Backstage flow directly into Bluebricks, preserving auditability and policy enforcement.